 Notion Home Management Template — One Workspace for Your Entire Household

 A Notion home management template gives your household one shared workspace — for the schedule, the shopping, the chores, the bills, and the plans — so you stop running your home from a patchwork of apps, notes, and memory.
-Most households are not disorganised because the people in them are disorganised.
-They are disorganised because the information is scattered: the grocery list is in one app, the family calendar is somewhere else, the chores exist only in someone's head, and the bills are tracked nowhere at all.
+Most households are not disorganized because the people in them are disorganized.
+They are disorganized because the information is scattered: the grocery list is in one app, the family calendar is somewhere else, the chores exist only in someone's head, and the bills are tracked nowhere at all.

 Notion solves the scattering problem.
 One workspace, one link, accessible on every device, by everyone who needs it.
-A full room-by-room walkthrough is in this guide on organising your home with Notion.
+A full room-by-room walkthrough is in this guide on organizing your home with Notion.

 What a home management template in Notion should cover